segmentio/segment-docs/src/connections/destinations/catalog/hubspot/index.md

 2. Search for "HubSpot" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. If you haven't already done so, add your API Key from [HubSpot](https://knowledge.hubspot.com/articles/kcs_article/integrations/how-do-i-get-my-hubspot-api-key) and drop into the "API Key" field within the Segment UI.
 4. Navigate to the "Settings" page within the HubSpot UI to find your Hub ID and drop into the "Hub ID" field within the Segment UI.
-5. When you activate the destination, our CDN will be updated in about 45 minutes and the HubSpot snippet will be initialized and begin recording data.
+5. When you activate the destination, the Segment CDN takes about 45 minutes to update, then loads the HubSpot snippet and starts recording data.

 ## Page